locomotion-classification/locomotion-classification.github.io/README.md

 # Locomotion Mode Classification based on Wearable Sensor data from Lower Limb Biomechanics

 ## 1 Introduction
-Characterization of human movement and understanding of corresponding muscle coordination over various locmotion modes and terrain conditions are crucial for determining human movement strategies in environments more prevalent to community ambulation.
+Characterization of human movement and understanding of corresponding muscle coordination over various locomotion modes and terrain conditions are crucial for determining human movement strategies in environments more prevalent to community ambulation.
 Biomechanical data captured during locomotion, such as, Electromyography (EMG) signals, can be used to anticipate transitions from one mode to another.
 Moreover, combination of multiple sensor data has the possibility to assist in data-driven model development for locomotion intent recognition using Machine Learning (ML) to greatly accelerate such tasks.

 ## 2 Problem Definition
-In this project, we propose to combine multiple 3-dimensional biomechanical and wearable sensor data (EMG, Goniometer (GON), Inertial Measurement Unit (IMU) etc.) along with gait information to classify locomotion modes (e.g. idle position, standing position, level-ground walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent) from a single time-sample (hence instantaeous) which might be helpful in predicting a person's ongoing locmotion mode and develop assistive devices in future.
+In this project, we propose to combine multiple 3-dimensional biomechanical and wearable sensor data (EMG, Goniometer (GON), Inertial Measurement Unit (IMU) etc.) along with gait information to classify locomotion modes (e.g. idle position, standing position, level-ground walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent) from a single time-sample (hence instantaneous) which might be helpful in predicting a person's ongoing locomotion mode and develop assistive devices in future.

-In this project, we will develop subject-dependent classification models for 7 possible modes (idle, standing and 5 movements) regardless of their terrain conditions based on biomechanics data captured from lower limbs of able-bodied participants using EMG, GON, IMU etc. sensors.
+We will develop subject-dependent classification models for 7 possible modes (idle, standing and 5 movements) regardless of their terrain conditions based on biomechanics data captured from lower limbs of able-bodied participants using EMG, GON, IMU etc. sensors.
 Details of chosen sensors and classification labels are provided in ```Section 4.2```.

 ## 3 Literature Review
 The study in [1] focused only on linear relationships between variables and terrain conditions.
 In this work, we will explore possible higher order relationships and develop ML models to classify locomotion modes.
 As the dataset has been released only recently(Feb.
 2021), this will be one of the first studies on this dataset along this direction.
-Recently, gait phase estimation during multimodal locomotion from just IMU data [2], and subject-independent slope prediction from just IMU and biomechanical data [3] using Convoltuional Neural Network have been reported for exoskeleton assistance.
+Recently, gait phase estimation during multimodal locomotion from just IMU data [2], and subject-independent slope prediction from just IMU and biomechanical data [3] using Convolutional Neural Network have been reported for exoskeleton assistance.
 However, in this study, we will combine data from multiple wearable sensors, thus providing a more comprehensive picture.

 ## 4 Data Collection

 ### 4.1 Finding Data
 The [public dataset](http://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/) acquired by EPIC Lab at Georgia Tech has been adopted for the current project.

-The dataset contains 3-dimensional biomechanical and wearable sensor data (EMG - 11 muscles, Goniometer (GON) - 3 body parts, Inertial Measurement Unit (IMU) - 4 body parts) along with the kinematic and kinetic profiles of joint biomechanics (as a function of gait phase) from right side of the body of 22 young and able-bodied adults for various locomotion modes (e.g. level-ground or treadmill walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent), multiple terrain conidtions for each mode (walking speed, stair height, and ramp inclination) and multiple trials [1].
+The dataset contains 3-dimensional biomechanical and wearable sensor data (EMG - 11 muscles, Goniometer (GON) - 3 body parts, Inertial Measurement Unit (IMU) - 4 body parts) along with the kinematic and kinetic profiles of joint biomechanics (as a function of gait phase) from right side of the body of 22 young and able-bodied adults for various locomotion modes (e.g. level-ground or treadmill walking, stair-ascent, stair-descent, ramp-ascent and ramp-descent), multiple terrain conditions for each mode (walking speed, stair height, and ramp inclination) and multiple trials [1].
 The following figure shows the different sensor placements in that study[1]:

 <p align="center">
   <img src="Project_Description.png" class="img-responsive" alt="Project">
 </p>

-In this project, we will work on a randomly chosen subset of the data, i.e., we focus on sensor data collected from a single participant (e.g. AB21) and consider all possible terrain conditions and selected locmotion modes and related sensors.
+In this project, we will work on a randomly chosen subset of the data, i.e., we focus on sensor data collected from a single participant (e.g. AB21) and consider all possible terrain conditions and selected locomotion modes and related sensors.

 ### 4.2 Cleaning and Merging Data

 The dataset has an organized directory structure containing timestamps and corresponding locomotion labels.
 During data exploration, we have excluded Treadmill terrain condition from our considered dataset, as it does not contain the corresponding labels.
-It, howvwer, contains walking/running speeds, which can be a regression analysis task, based on the sensor data, and as such, was not considered in this study.
+It, however, contains walking/running speeds, which can be a regression analysis task, based on the sensor data, and as such, was not considered in this study.
 Henceforth, we consider these three terrain conditions: **```Levelground```**, **```Ramp```**, and **```Stair```**.

 Some of the biomechanics data had missing data values (NaN or Not-a-Number) or low information content, such as 'Inverse Kinematics' (ik), 'Inverse Dynamics' (id), 'Joint Power' (jp), and 'Force Plate' (fp).
 We have not considered them as well.
 In particular, we focused on the following **```5 sensors```**: